alstonst/Tugas-Coding-Wardaya-/README.md

 Tugas-Coding-Wardaya
-2048 by Alston and Hudza
+2048 by Alston and Hudzaifah

 Arrow / WASD keys to move,
 Q to quit